Note: Prices below are valid for 2025.

 Many international airlines operate from Budapest.
 There are several low-cost airlines (e.g., Wizzair, Ryanair, and easyJet), which operate to various destinations including Paris, Rome, London, Barcelona, Berlin, Istanbul, Crete, and Jerusalem.

 Trains operate from Budapest to all parts of Hungary and throughout Europe.
-They depart from either of the three major railway stations:
+They depart from either of the four major railway stations:

 International service